vmware-archive/Workshop/Lab07/README.md

 * The `Fortune Teller Service` uses a back-end in-memory database to hold Fortunes.
 * The `Fortune Teller Service` serves up random fortunes from the database.
+* Both components have their configuration centrally maintainable.
-* The `Fortune Teller UI` uses a `FortuneServiceClient` and if configured correctly using `appsettings.json` is able to communicate with the `Fortune Teller Service`.
+* The `Fortune Teller UI` uses a `FortuneServiceClient` and if configured correctly is able to communicate with the `Fortune Teller Service`.
 * Unfortunately we have to reconfigure the `Fortune Teller UI` every time we change the address of the `Fortune Teller Service`

 >The goals for Lab 7 are to: